jordanscff/vh_flaskapp/README.md

 source env/Scripts/activate
 Windows (.\env\Scripts\activate)

-Install flask:
-pip install flask

-Install flask-sqlalchemy:
-pip install flask flask-sqlalchemy

-Show flask the route to the main file: export FLASK_APP=app
+Show flask the route to the main file (Type into cmd line): export FLASK_APP=app

-Ensure it is in dev mode:
+Ensure it is in dev mode (Type into cmd line): export FLASK_ENV=development
-export FLASK_ENV=development

 SETUP SQLite: